-This is a quick article about Spey fishing for steelhead and I wrote it to answer the question I get from my clients about what they need to start Spey fish for steelhead on great lakes rivers.
-I will discuss the rods, reels, setup, and the flies to effectively Spey fishing for steelhead.
+This is a quick article about Spey fishing for steelhead, and I wrote it to answer the common questions I get from my clients about what they should know about steelhead Spey fishing on rivers.

 Yes, you will need the proper setup to ensure you are fishing effectively.
 The proper setup includes the right fly line, the right-sized sink tips, the right size tippet, and the right flies.

 Is Spey Fishing For Great Lakes Steelhead Effective?

 Spey fishing for great lakes steelhead can be effective but rarely will it be the most effective fly fishing method for great lakes steelhead.
 The reason anglers use this method is because of the challenge of it, the thrill of the hard hits, and the fun of casting.